JoeJoZ/AMLS_assignment22_23/README.md

 The folder **outputs** is used to save the trained model files.

 **shape_predictor_68_face_landmarks.dat** is the pre-trained face landmark extractor required for task A2.

+Datasets must be placed in the **Datasets** folder in the root directory as required